Closing Dates: 14 December / 18 January / 15 February 2021

 How do I apply?

 This focused time and resource is exclusive to artists within our immediate communities.
-You’re eligible if you live in Peterborough and surrounding villages, Liverpool City Region or Southend-on-Sea Borough.
+You’re eligible if you live in Peterborough and surrounding villages, all boroughs of the Liverpool City Region or Southend-on-Sea Borough.

 In the application form we ask you to share with us: